Hybrid Mamba-Attention Neural Architecture for Channel Estimation: MambaNet: a hybrid Mamba-attention architecture

 where $\mathbf{W_{\text{out}}} \in \mathbb{R}^{C_{spread}\times 2}, \mathbf{b_{\text{out}}} \in \mathbb{R}^{2}$ are tunable parameters.
-Then layer normalization is applied to the superimposed results of the mamba input $\mathbf{X^{\text{mamba}}} \in \mathbb{R}^{\left(\frac{N_{pilot}N_f}{L_s}\right)\times 2}$ and the mamba output $\mathbf{Y^{\text{mamba}}} \in \mathbb{R}^{\left(\frac{N_{pilot}N_f}{L_s}\right)\times 2}$ to form the output of attention-assisted Mamba module $\mathbf{Y_{a}} \in \mathbb{R}^{\left(\frac{N_{pilot}N_f}{L_s}\right)\times 2}$.
+Then layer normalization is applied to the superimposed results of the Mamba input $\mathbf{X^{\text{mamba}}} \in \mathbb{R}^{\left(\frac{N_{pilot}N_f}{L_s}\right)\times 2}$ and the Mamba output $\mathbf{Y^{\text{mamba}}} \in \mathbb{R}^{\left(\frac{N_{pilot}N_f}{L_s}\right)\times 2}$ to form the output of attention-assisted Mamba module $\mathbf{Y_{a}} \in \mathbb{R}^{\left(\frac{N_{pilot}N_f}{L_s}\right)\times 2}$.

-For time complexity of this mamba module, linear projections operate on the channel dimension, while the temporal dependencies are modeled entirely through the selective scan along the sequence length (first dimension).
-The resulting complexity is $\mathcal{O}\left(\frac{N_{pilot}N_f}{L_s}\right)$, which is substantially lower than the $\mathcal{O}\left((\frac{N_{pilot}N_f}{L_s})^2\right)$ complexity of self-attention.
-Therefore, the mamba module has the capability to model long-range dependencies efficiently, especially when the $N_f$ is very large or the in-processing features of the previous multi-head attention module have a large sequence length.
+For time complexity of this Mamba module, linear projections operate on the channel dimension, while the temporal dependencies are modeled entirely through the selective scan along the sequence length (first dimension).
+It exhibits linear complexity $\mathcal{O}\left(\frac{N_{pilot}N_f}{L_s}\right)$, which is substantially lower than the $\mathcal{O}\left((\frac{N_{pilot}N_f}{L_s})^2\right)$ complexity of self-attention.
+Therefore, the Mamba module has the capability to model long-range dependencies efficiently, especially when the $N_f$ is very large or the in-processing features of the previous multi-head attention module have a large sequence length.